Duxah/FreePCB-2/README.md

 * You can see the pin list of any part.
 For example, if in your project you drew a microcontroller that, say, has 20 pins, but the maximum number in the pin names, say 30, then the program will display a list of 30 pins of which some will have the status "not connected" or "missing" ...
 (Right-click menu on any part, then "Get Pin List")

+* It is possible to hide all images attached to polylines.
+The picture will remain attached to the polyline, but will not be displayed on the display

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)